AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-smart-campaign-cards.md

 ## Confirming a Smart Campaign Run {#confirming-a-smart-campaign-run}

-Cards for unconfirmed smart campaigns are gray until you confirm them.
+Cards for unconfirmed Smart Campaigns are gray until you confirm them.
 Then, they turn orange.

-1. To confirm an unconfirmed smart campaign card, tap the three dot action menu.
+1. To confirm an unconfirmed Smart Campaign card, tap the three dot action menu.

    ![](assets/image2015-9-23-10-3a43-3a23.png)